teddywilson/shisito-markdown-validation/README.md

 Shisito is a Github action used for validating markdown/YAML files as part of your CI pipeline.

-- **Build static websites, safer.** Use frameworks like [GatsbyJS](https://github.com/gatsbyjs/gatsby) and [https://jekyllrb.com/](https://jekyllrb.com/) to host your content without having to worry about corrupted markdown files upond deployment.
+Use frameworks like [GatsbyJS](https://github.com/gatsbyjs/gatsby) and [https://jekyllrb.com/](https://jekyllrb.com/) to host your content without having to worry about corrupted markdown files upon deployment.

-- **Be alerted of errors before you deploy.** Since Shisito is fully integration with Github actions, you can add markdown/YAML validation to your CI pipeline easily, for free, and be alerted on critical errors before your content goes live.

 ### Getting started

-1. ** First, add Shisito to your Github workflow. **
+1. ** Add the Shisito Github action to your workflow. **

-The first step will be to add the Shisito action to your [Github workflow](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions).

-In your your workflow `.yml` file, add Shisito as a step.
-For example, a simple CI file (`.github/workflows/ci.yml`) that runs on any push, may look like the following (excluding any other steps you might add):
+In your your workflow `.yml` file, add Shisito.
+You can find the latest version at the following: https://github.com/teddywilson/shisito/releases.

 ```
 name: CI